m0xxz/cryptopals/set1_basics/README.md

 If you've written any crypto code in the past, you're going to feel like skipping a lot of this.
 Don't skip them.
 At least two of them (we won't say which) are important stepping stones to later attacks.

-1. Convert hex to base64 - WIP
+1. Convert hex to base64 - Finished
-2. Fixed XOR - Not yet started
+2. Fixed XOR - Finished
-3. Single-byte XOR cipher - Not yet started
+3. Single-byte XOR cipher - Finished
-4. Detect single-character XOR - Not yet started
+4. Detect single-character XOR - Finished
-5. Implement repeating-key XOR - Not yet started
+5. Implement repeating-key XOR - Finished
 6. Break repeating-key XOR - Not yet started
 7. AES in ECB mode - Not yet started
 8. Detect AES in ECB mode - Not yet started